Haletran/Obsidian-documents/Cours/L2/Francais/Presentation/📢 Presentation orale.md

 Le documentaire ARTE : "Il y a une réelle possibilité d'abus de pouvoir des gouvernements" (interview de Martin Drago, le juriste de l'association la Quadrature du Net).

-"Yeah, and when you go to the toilet, you still lock the fucking door, don't you?"

-> Through the stories of five protagonists, the documentary questions the threats that mass surveillance can pose to our democracies and for people who might think they are not concerned.
-The main character of the movie is a young artist in Berlin, who tends to think that he has “nothing to hide”.
-Mister X accepted to be tracked over 30 days on his cell phone and laptop.
-His data was then given to a data analyst and a tracker specialist.
-The experiment needed a month of preparation, a month of shooting and a month of analysis.
-The challenge was to see how much the two hackers could learn about Mister X through his digital activity (WhatsApp, Facebook, GPS location...) focusing only on his metadata (without looking into the contents of his communications).
-CC/license.

 ## Poème